ACE 2020 Student Virtual Events

 Student Keynote Presentation — "Working in Air Quality Science in Consulting and Government: The First Five Years"

-Presented by Annie Seagram, Air Quality Engineer, Bay Area Air Quality Management District
+Presented by Annie Seagram, Air Quality Engineer

-Ms. Seagram is a key part of the Assessment, Inventory and Modeling Division at BAAQMD, which focuses on compiling and evaluating emissions of air pollutants and greenhouse gases, conducting modeling-based studies to estimate air pollution exposures and impacts, and supporting the development of prioritized mitigation measures.
+Ms. Seagram was recently a key part of the Assessment, Inventory and Modeling Division at BAAQMD, which focuses on compiling and evaluating emissions of air pollutants and greenhouse gases, conducting modeling-based studies to estimate air pollution exposures and impacts, and supporting the development of prioritized mitigation measures.
 She recently undertook a large modeling effort in support of BAAQMD’s first project under California Assembly Bill 617, a collaborative initiative where local air districts work with communities most impacted by air pollution to develop and employ proven and innovative strategies to improve community health by reducing exposure to air pollutants.
 Ms. Seagram holds an M.S. in Atmospheric Science from the University of British Columbia (Vancouver).

 Students and young professionals are invited to listen to a panel of distinguished professionals from different parts of the environmental field, who will provide invaluable insight into the highlights of their careers.